 The observant reader will have already discovered the initial two problems of this method:

-b) the fake might have areas where excess material was removed.
+b) The fake might have areas where excess material was removed.

 Besides those two mentioned above the forger has to overcome several other problems which he can not overcome by simply working carefully in his preparation stage as well as detailing the fake after the casting process.